skullbaselab-ucsf/MorphoNeuro/README.md

 2. Hit "Create"
 - **Options**
     **Grouping:** Coordinates are grouped based on the `Grouping Number`.
 Useful if you're exporting a single file with a lot of coordinates and you have a fixed number of coordinates per target.
 The first point in each group becomes the apex, the rest form the base.
 Set to 0 to disable.
 Parsed `.dat`/`.txt` data is automatically saved as a `.json` file alongside the original.
+    **Create Without Apex:** When enabled, treats all coordinates as base vertices and creates only the base polygon without connecting to an apex vertex.
+Useful for flat surface or polygon representations.

 #### Manual Selection to Mesh
 1. Enter Edit Mode on a mesh